 I request that Strauss & Co enters bids on the following lots up to the maximum price I have indicated for each lot.
 I understand that by submitting these bids, I have entered into a bidding contract to purchase the individual lots, if my bid is successful.
 I understand that if my bid is successful, I will be obliged to pay the purchase price, which will be the sum of my final bid plus the buyer's premium and any other applicable value added tax (VAT).
-I understand that Strauss & Co executes absentee bids as a convenience for clients, and is not responsible for inadvertently failing to execute bids or for errors relating to execution of bids, including computer-related errors.
+I understand that Strauss & Co executes absentee bids as a convenience for clients, and is not responsible for inadvertently failing to execute bids or for errors relating to execution of bids including computer-related errors.
 On my behalf, Strauss & Co will try to purchase these lots for the lowest possible price, taking into account the reserve and other bids.
-If identical absentee bids are left, Strauss & Co will give precedence to the first one received.
-All successful bids are subject to the terms of the Conditions of Business printed in the Strauss & Co catalogue, which I have the opportunity to review.
+If identical absentee bids are left, Strauss & Co will try to purchase these lots for the Conditions of Business printed in the Strauss & Co catalogue, which I have the opportunity to review.